 “It was mine,” said Yalcinlar.
 “He [Abdelaziz] had nothing to do with anything.”

 Abdelaziz on Tuesday evening questioned Yalcinlar’s credibility and motivation.
 He mentioned Yalcinlar’s criminal past to cast aspersions on his character.

-Yalcinlar in the initial interview outside his home admitted to have criminal records.
+Yalcinlar in the initial interview outside his home admitted to having criminal records.

 Abdelaziz also called a document, which lists the case as “Alat Abdelaziz v.
 State” and contains a “FJ” family court docket number, as a “fabrication.”